 Section 508 is the statutory section of the Rehabilitation Act of 1973 that requires federally procured Electronic Information Technology (EIT) to provide disabled federal employees with access to and use of information that is comparable to information provided to nondisabled federal employees (EIT is defined in FAR 2.101).
-Section 508 also requires federal Agencies to provide disabled public citizens with access to and use of information that is comparable to information provided to nondisabled public citizens.
+Section 508 also requires federal Agencies to provide disabled public citizens with access to and use of information provided to nondisabled provide to provide disabled public citizens with access to and use of information provided to nondisabled public citizens.
 See www.section508.gov for additional information.